Sagnik001/Prediction-of-Subscription-to-Bank-Term-Deposits/README.md

 # Important note:
 1. Duration attribute highly affects the output target (e.g., if duration=0 then y='no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

-2.There is no missing values
+2. There is no missing values